ttt-cj/t2t-platform/README.md

-Create a complete website and pages for the website described below.
-Change the text and regenerate the text as descriptive for the website.
-Use a modern CSS theme for the website.
-Use the following color scheme for the website: https://coolors.co/5aa9e6-7fc8f8-f9f9f9-ffe45e-ff6392.
-Use the following font for the website: https://fonts.google.com/specimen/Roboto.
-Use the following icons for the website: https://fontawesome.com/icons?d=gallery.
-Use the following images for the website: https://unsplash.com/s/photos/tech-computer-projects.
-Use t

----

 # Overview
 TRACE Theory to Trace (T2T) is a platform which connects students who look for real world IT projects with companies looking to solve their IT problems.
 The platform is designed to be a win-win situation for both students and companies.
 Students get to work on real world projects and gain experience while companies get to solve their IT problems at a low cost.